-A rising interest rate environment in 2014 may result in varied financial results across our debt financing and fixed income institutional brokerage businesses.
-The sharp increase in interest rates in mid-2013 resulted in a substantial decline in debt refinancing activity, which has negatively impacted our debt financing revenues.
-We expect less favorable debt underwriting conditions in 2014 as the demand for refinancing activity subsides in a rising interest rate environment and new issuance activity is not expected to entirely offset this decline.
+A rising interest rate environment in the second half of 2014 may result in varied financial results across our debt financing and fixed income institutional brokerage businesses.
+The sharp increase in interest rates in mid-2013 resulted in a substantial decline in debt refinancing activity and a volatile trading environment.
+Expectations of rising interest rates has reduced fixed income trading volumes, which has reduced our trading revenues.
+We expect muted debt underwriting conditions for the remainder of 2014 as the demand for refinancing activity subsides in a rising interest rate environment and new issuance activity is not expected to entirely offset this decline.
 The strength of our broader product offerings and investments in our public finance business over the past few years will benefit us during these challenging conditions.
 We will continue to manage our inventories and hedging strategies to mitigate market volatility and our exposure to rising interest rates.